Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 I’m tentatively planning to go as far as the Biloxi-Gulfport area to see the great sugar sand beaches and a few other attractions.
 And they have a Buc-ee’s in that area!
 That would be a first on this trip.
 On my trip last year, I visited four of them, one in Missouri and three in Texas.
 Some fans view it much like a religious experience when visiting a Buc-ee’s!
 Especially in Texas!

 While in Mississippi, I’ll visit Elvis Presley’s birthplace, the Mississippi state capital, and three NPS Units.
 One of the places is the Medgar and Myrlie Evers Home in Jackson.
 On June 12, 1963, he was murdered at his home.
 The home is now a National Monument, a preserved site operated by the National Park Service.
 I remember that event and others clearly, as I was a high school student at the time.
 In 1993, Byron De La Beckwith, a member of the Ku Klux Klan, was convicted and served a life sentence in prison.
-He died at age 80 in 2001.
+He died in prison at age 80 in 2001.

 And on to the US Space and Rocket Museum in Huntsville, Alabama.
 In addition, there are three NPS units, but one of them is across the border in Georgia.
 I may also visit the World’s Largest Office Chair in Anniston, AL. And the best of all, there’s a Buc-ee’s on my path!